 During each of your treatment sessions, Doctor Mel will assess the texture and tightness of the soft tissues that have been affected.
 Precisely directed tension will be placed on the involved tissues during specific client movement, reducing unwanted scar tissue to restore mobility and allow your body to heal naturally.

-British Columbia regulations require a physical examination before a Chiropractor can prescribe treatment.
+British Columbia regulations require a physical examination before a Physiotherapist or Chiropractor can prescribe treatment.
 This ensures that we understand your health history and current condition in appropriate detail before recommending and beginning any treatments.

 We endeavor to communicate accurate information to the best of our knowledge, experience and ability.
 However, the information and materials in this website are intended only for the general information of our readers.
 It is not to be used to diagnose specific health conditions or to prescribe individual treatments, nor is it intended to serve as medical advice.
 It is not intended to substitute for the advice and judgement of a qualified healthcare professional.
 To discuss the specifics of your situation, you should always seek out and obtain the advice of your chosen health care professional.